 I get questions all the time in my mailbox asking me to identify a vintage piece of needlepoint.

 Usually it’s because someone did the piece, loved it, and would like to do something similar.
-Quite often, I can identify the designer (I’ve been stitching over 40 years) but the work is no longer published or the designer is long gone.
+Quite often, I can identify the designer (I’ve been stitching for 50 years) but the work is no longer published or the designer is long gone.

 The best an most consistent source I’ve found for older pieces is ebay and you can use their saved searches tool to narrow down your search to exactly what you want.
 And get email notices when something is there so you don’t waste time looking.